aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync_events.md

 * Easily handle publish and subscribe events with dedicated handler methods
 * Automatic routing based on namespace and channel patterns
 * Support for wildcard patterns to create catch-all handlers
+* Support for async functions
-* Process events in parallel corontrol aggregation for batch processing
+* Aggregation for batch processing
 * Graceful error handling for individual events

 ## Terminology